andrew-delph/MyDataStore/README.md

 MyDataStore is a leaderless distributed database designed for research and learning purposes, drawing inspiration from "Designing Data-Intensive Applications" by Martin Kleppmann.
 Key advantages include:

-- **High Availability and Fault Tolerance**: By avoiding a single point of failure and distributing data across multiple nodes, the system remains operational even if some nodes fail.
+- **High Availability and Fault Tolerance**: The absence of a central leader node eliminates single point of failure and distributing data across multiple nodes, the system remains operational even if some nodes fail.
-- **Scalability**: New nodes can be seamlessly integrated to accommodate increased data and traffic demands.
-- **Consistent Performance**: The absence of a central leader node eliminates potential bottlenecks, ensuring steady system performance.
-- **Ideal for Critical Applications**: The combination of availability, fault tolerance, and scalability makes MyDataStore well-suited for applications with stringent reliability requirements.
+- **Leaderless Consensus**: Implmentation of the raft consensus algorithm is used to agree upon cluster organization.
+- **Variable Consistency**: Read and write quorums are configurable, ensuring consistency, fast reads, or faster writes."

 ## Core Concepts

 MyDataStore implements several core concepts from the book "Designing Data-Intensive Applications".
 These include:

-1. **Gossip Protocol for Node Discovery**:
+1. **Node Discovery**:

-   - It is used for service discovery, helping nodes in the system to find each other.
-   - It can determine when a node joins or leaves the cluster, updating the system's state accordingly.

-2. **Hashring for Key Determination**:
+   - Node discovery is implemented using a gossip protocol, which enables efficient and scalable membership validation and communication.

+2. **Consistent Hashing**:

-   - A hashring technique is used to evenly distribute big data loads over many servers with a randomly generated key.
+   - A hashring technique is used to evenly distribute data into partitions and distribute partitions across the cluster.
-   - This consistently determines how to assign a piece of data to a specific processor.
-   - The hashring assigns partitions to each node.
-   - Given a key, the hashring can determine the partitions that own it.
+   - The cluster leader determins the member list, the following members replciate the hashring ensuring a consistent cluster hashing.

-3. **Read/Write Quorums and Read Repairs**:
+3. **Quorums and Read Repairs**:

    - The system uses a read quorum and a write quorum for operations.
-   - A read quorum is the minimum number of nodes that must participate in a read operation.
-   - A write quorum is the minimum number of nodes that must participate in a write operation.
+   - - here N is number of replciated partitions, W is minimum nodes used to write, and R is minimum nodes used to read.
+   - - R + W > N is used to ensure consistency and no stale reads.
+   - - Lower W can be used for faster writes.
+   - - Lower R can be used for faster reads.
-   - Read repairs are used to maintain consistency in the system by actively comparing data from different replicas and triggering repairs when inconsistencies are detected.
+   - Read repairs are used to write to nodes which return stale data in a read operation.

 4. **Timestamps for Conflict Resolution**:

    - Timestamp-based conflict resolution is used to handle conflicts in the system.
-   - This method requires time synchronization across the system.
-   - It ensures that the most recent version of any document will always win in case of conflicts.

 5. **Using Raft for Consensus**: